Courses

 GSWS 9459 Professional Development

 This course is intended to assist graduate students in Gender, Sexuality, and Women's Studies with their professional development.
-The emphasis will be on developing practical skills for being successful as a graduate student, including developing pedagogical skills as a teaching assistant, scholarship application writing, cv development, abstract writing and submission, conference presentations, and publishing in journals and edited collections.
-While the majority of the emphasis will be on academic skills, there will be at least one class on non-academic grant writing and alternative career pathways.
+The emphasis will be on developing practical skills for being successful as a graduate student, including developing pedagogical skills as a teaching assistant, literature reviews, grant writing, cv development, abstract writing and submission, knowledge mobilization, and the peer-review process for publishing in journals and edited collections.
+The course also highlights opportunities for alt-academic and non-academic career skill development.

 GSWS 9550 Feminist Theory